elevenlabs/elevenlabs-js/README.md

 ## Retries

 This Node SDK is instrumented with automatic retries with exponential backoff.
-A request will be retried as long as the request is deemed retriable and the number of retry attempts has not grown larger than the configured retry limit (default: 2).
+A request will be retried as long as the request is deemed retry-able and the number of retry attempts has not grown larger than the configured retry limit (default: 2).

 A request is deemed able to retry when any of the following HTTP status codes is returned: